braze-inc/braze-docs/_docs/_user_guide/getting_started/b2b_use_cases/account_based_segmentation.md

 ### Option 2: When using connected sources for your business objects

-For the basics on how to use Connected Sources in segmentation, refer to [CDI segments]({{site.baseurl}}/user_guide/engagement_tools/segments/segment_extension/cdi_segments/).
+For the basics on how to use connected sources in segmentation, refer to [CDI segments]({{site.baseurl}}/user_guide/engagement_tools/segments/segment_extension/cdi_segments/).
 Use the templates covered in [When using catalogs](#option-1-when-using-catalogs-for-your-business-objects) for inspiration on how to format the source tables, as you can format them any way you want.

 ## Using your account-based extension in a segment